KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-NewsAPI by mumblebaj](https://github.com/mumblebaj/MMM-NewsAPI)

-1. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
-2. Recommendation: Found `XMLHttpRequest` in file `MMM-NewsAPI.js`: Replace it with built-in fetch.
-3. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-4. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
-5. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-6. Recommendation: No ESLint configuration was found.
+1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-NewsFeedTicker by justjim1220](https://github.com/justjim1220/MMM-NewsFeedTicker)